Spicy gochujang tofu is a delicious Korean side dish or an easy plant-based main meal.

 - The sauce reduces until it coats the tofu in a beautiful glaze.
 You can double the sauce recipe if you want extra sauce to drizzle over your rice

 - Gochujang and chilli flakes come in varying degrees of spiciness.
 I use medium-hot gochujang, and the one tablespoon makes the sauce plenty spicy.
-Add the chilli flakes or chilli paste according to your preferred spice level.
+Adjust the sauce with extra chilli flakes or more gochujang paste according to your preferred spice level.

 - Find more ingredient and substitute information.